Evergreen tentatively names John Carmichael, Dexter Gordon to lead college

 “No one knows the college better than he does,” said Trustee Chairwoman Karen Fraser.

-Carmichael and Gordon were thrust into their roles after a year-long search to find the next president of the college ended in disaster when all three finalists — Michael Dumont, Catherine Kodat and Lee Lambert — withdrew their names from consideration last month.
+Carmichael and Gordon were thrust into their roles after a year-long search to find the next college president ended abruptly when all three finalists withdrew their names from consideration last month.

 Carmichael said Wednesday that Evergreen has been through difficult times before.

-“But what gives me hope is that we provide an education that, at its best, is like no other,” he said, adding that he also is buoyed by the colleges “extraordinary dedicated staff and faculty.”
+“What gives me hope is that we provide an education that, at its best, is like no other,” he said, adding that he also is buoyed by the college’s “extraordinary dedicated staff and faculty.”

 “They possess deep reservoirs of pragmatic creativity and an urge to do what’s right by students,” he said.

-Gordon currently serves as director of the University of Puget Sound’s African American studies program and is founding director of the university’s Race and Pedagogy Institute.
+Gordon currently serves as director of the University of Puget Sound’s African American studies program and is founding director of its Race and Pedagogy Institute.
 Gordon holds a doctorate in rhetoric, culture, and African American studies from Indiana University.

-“You built this unique entity,” he added, saying he has admired the college ever since he came to the Northwest 20 years ago.
+“You built this unique entity,” he added, saying he has admired the college since coming to the Northwest 20 years ago.

-Trustee Monica Alexander said she has watched Gordon from afar for quite some time, calling his work admirable.

-She, too, praised Carmichael, saying both were the “dynamic duo I believe will bring great things to our college.”
+She also praised Carmichael, and said the “dynamic duo I believe will bring great things to our college.”

 Trustee Miguel Perez-Gibson took a moment to reflect on the college itself, pointing out that this month’s graduating class is its 50th.

-He also touched on some of the national news events that were swirling about the country when the Class of 2021 first started at Evergreen.
+He touched on some of the national news events that were swirling around the country when the Class of 2021 first started at Evergreen.
 Among them: The Day of Absence controversy at the college.

 Perez-Gibson recalled the New York Times’ headline for that story: “A campus argument goes viral, now a college is under siege.”